AstrobioMike/AstrobioMike.github.io/stamps2018/unix_intro.md

 <br>
 <h1>Congrats on getting through the basics!</h1>

-Remember the set of commands you ran at the beginning:
+Let's look back at the set of commands we ran at the beginning:

 ```
 cd ~